Varad-13/codey/README.md

 - **Easy Installation**: Quickly install and get started with a simple command.
 - **Customizable Configuration**: Adjust settings to suit your specific needs.

+## Future Plans
+Once fully developed, Codey will operate as proprietary software.
+Free binaries will be available for everyday users, while enterprise plans will offer additional features and support.

 ## Installation
 For detailed installation instructions, follow [Installation Documentation](docs/installation.md).